Echo327/genshin_impact_personal_tracker/README.md

 # genshin_impact_personal_tracker
 Keep easy track of your - 4* and 5* - characters and weapons  from wishes and crafting.
+Only enter the *date* (optional), number of *wishes since last 5 star* , and select your *character/weapon from dropdown menus* and **everything else is calculated automatically**.

 # v1
 - Base Template ("Event" and "Permanent" Banners) with basic formula or conditions